suchov/list_of_offers/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

-## I used small library tachyons [docs](https://tachyons.io/docs/elements/forms/) to help me with some basic styling
+### I used small library tachyons [docs](https://tachyons.io/docs/elements/forms/) to help me with some basic styling

 Ping me if you thing I should re-write it in pure CSS

-## I took the price form a day price
+### I took the price form a day price

 Let me know if I need to use another one

-## I took the image url that is on S3 so there is no CORS problem when running the app
+### I took the image url that links to S3 so there is no CORS problem when running the app

+LMK if I need to use another one

-## I also added search so you can search by modes like "X5" or model(brand) audi, bmw, opel...
+### I also added search so you can search by modes like "X5" or make(brand) audi, bmw, opel...

-## I made the pure React version first, for a small application I think I would stay without Redux, you can check it by switching to tag 1
+### I made the pure React version first, for a small application I think I would stay without Redux, you can check it by switching to tag 1 `git checkout 1`

-## I added redux-logger to easier log the events inside the app
+### I added redux-logger to easier log the events inside the app

-## For fatching data with Redux I used redux-thunk as I found it rather simple for a small app
+### For fetching data with Redux I used redux-thunk as I found it rather simple for a small app

 <!--
 ### `npm test`